EnrikosIossifidis/Thesis/README.md

 ### Dependencies

 * Python 2 and Python 3 must be supported
-* Standard Python packages such as *numpy, pandas, matplotlib, scipy, etc.
+* Standard Python packages such as *numpy, pandas, matplotlib, scipy*, etc.
-* Additionally packages for the optimization procedures such as *dit, networkx, pypoman, cvxopt
+* Additionally packages for the optimization procedures such as *dit, networkx, pypoman, cvxopt*

 ### Executing programs